Charles Mill Lake: Charles Mill Dam

 Charles Mill Dam is located on the Black Fork of the Mohican River, 10 mi east of Mansfield, Ohio and 10 mi southwest of Ashland, Ohio.
 The lake is located in Ashland County and Richland County, with the dam being located in Ashland County.
-Charles Mill Dam was constructed from 1935–1936 and is primarily for flood control, but is also used for recreation, and fish and wildlife management.
+Charles Mill Dam was constructed from 1935 to 1936 and is primarily for flood control, but is also used for recreation, and fish and wildlife management.

 Charles Mill Dam is a rolled earth fill dam with an impervious, water-resistant, clay core.
 The dam, is 48 ft high, 1390 ft long and 20 ft wide.
 The flood reduction system also includes two dikes and one levee.
 These structures, the dam, dikes and levee, hold the water that may build up behind them from the 215 sqmi drainage area the dam serves.
 The dam also has two spillways to handle water above the maximum the dam is designed to hold; one is built into the gate house, the other is beyond the gate house against the right abutment.
 There are five gates which allow the water to pass through the dam and provide control of it.
 During the summer months the lake is kept at about 31 ft at the dam which provides 1350 acre of water surface.
 At that level the water is backed up the Black Fork about 5.2 mi.
 When the dam is holding the maximum flood water it is designed to hold there would be 6050 acre surface acres of water behind the dam and water would be backed up the Black Fork 19.8 mi.